arpaporn13/PTC_AR/README.md

   - `1`: Allergic rhinitis patient
 - Comfort:  The target variable representing the comfort level, which is the output the model aims to predict.

-# Neural Network for Comfort Level Prediction
+# Deep Learning for Comfort Level Prediction

 ## Model Architecture
 The model is a neural network with the following architecture: